There is so much noise about content marketing at the moment, it’s enough to make your head spin!

 The last thing you want to be doing is jumping on every idea or shiny new thing that comes your way otherwise distraction will prevail.

-By all means keep up to date with new technology and experiment as you go (e.g. video live-streaming is an emerging trend and potentially something you might like to test out), but you also need to be fully aware of your purpose when it comes to content and why you’re going about things in a certain way.
+By all means keep up to date with new technology and experiment as you go (e.g. generative AI and its use in the content creation process), but you also need to be fully aware of your purpose when it comes to content and why you’re going about things in a certain way.

 What’s right for Brand ‘A’ might not be right for Brand ‘B’